-We have talked about the importance of color, different shapes, texts, images, and many other objects.
+We discussed the importance of color, different shapes, texts, images, and many other objects.
 But another fundamental principle of graphic design is space.

 It is the space you put between your objects.
 The whole balance of your graphic design depends upon the white area you put between the objects in your design.

 Spacing entirely depends upon the sort of design you are working on.
-Some brands convey the message more clearly with a lot of white space around their design elements, and others don’t need it that much.
+Some brands convey the message more clearly with a lot of white space around their design elements; others don’t need it that much.

 It is the words you use to deliver your message in your design.
 You can use different kinds of typography that suites the brand accordingly.

-For me, it is more easier to convey the right message using typography instead of using shapes.
+I find it easier to convey the right message using typography instead of shapes.
 Also, it is far more effective.

 But the real deal is “How do you apply it?” the more skilled you are in graphic design, the more relaxed you are with using different typography in your works.

-Now, for starting your career as a graphics designer, you should follow these rules, but as you gain experience and skills, you can ignore some of the basic ones because at that time you will know what makes your design good and what not.
+Now, for starting your career as a graphics designer, you should follow these rules.
+Still, as you gain experience and skills, you can ignore some of the basic ones because, at that time, you will know what makes your design suitable and what does not.

-All of us need some principles and rules when we are starting something but the more adept you get at that particular thing, the more confident you become on doing it.
+We all need some principles and rules when we are starting something, but the more adept you get at that particular thing, the more confident you become in it.

-So, when you become an experienced graphics designer, you can bend the rules to your will and maybe even broke them if you feel like doing so.
+So, when you become an experienced graphics designer, you can bend the rules to your will and maybe even break them if you feel like doing so.

-Now, do not go around ignoring the principles on the first day of your graphic design career because you will most probably make a fool of yourself.
+Now, do not ignore the principles on the first day of your graphic design career because you will probably make a fool of yourself.

 If you find yourself in a situation where you made a fool of yourself, don’t be discouraged from trying again and again until you succeed.

-If you made it through all the 8 principles of graphics design than you might be thinking: Why there are only 8 principles of graphic design?
+If you made it through all the 8 principles of graphic design, you might be thinking: Why are there only 8 principles of graphic design?
 Why not more?

-There are other principles for graphics design, but I mentioned the top 8 that are most important to a new graphics designer or a person who is interested in learning about graphic design.
+There are other principles for graphics design, but I mentioned the top 8 that are most important to a new graphics designer or a person interested in learning about graphic design.

 You might find other principles that seem more important to you, and I encourage you to follow those principles.
-This article is not one size fits all.
-It is tailor-made for people who are new to graphics designing.
+This article is not one size fits all and is tailor-made for people new to graphics design.